Colt 45 (malt liquor): Advertising

-The one constant in each of these commercials was Van himself, who remained unperturbed while sitting at the table, though in some instances he became indirectly involved in the tumult unfolding around him.
+The one constant in each commercial was Van, who remained unperturbed while sitting at the table, though sometimes he became indirectly involved in the tumult unfolding around him.
 Van won a 1975 Clio Award for one of these commercials.

+"That Dynamite Taste"

-By 1978, the "waiting man" commercials were replaced with more contemporary ads and the slogan "That Dynamite Taste"; one of the new commercials briefly featured an unknown Ted Danson.
-Beginning in 1980, Colt 45 began a long association with actor Billy Dee Williams, who appeared in their print and billboard ads as well as on television.
+By 1978, the "waiting man" commercials were replaced with more contemporary ads and the slogan "That Dynamite Taste"; one of those commercials briefly featured an unknown Ted Danson.
+Beginning in 1980, Colt 45 began a long association with actor Billy Dee Williams, who appeared in their print, television, and billboard ads.
 The product's slogan during that era, as stated by Williams in his television commercials, was, "It works every time."
 Williams responded indifferently to criticism of his appearances in the liquor commercials.

-In Mr. Freedom, the title character drinks several cans of Colt 45 before suiting up from sheriff to white nationalist superhero.

 Related products

-Colt 45 makers experimented briefly with a mint-flavored derivative, marketed under the name Cool Colt, in the early 1990s.
+In the early 1990s, Colt 45 makers experimented briefly with a mint-flavored derivative, marketed under the name Cool Colt.
 Available in limited quantities, it was largely met with puzzlement from loyal customers.
-While it was in production, the slogan for Cool Colt was "Taste the Cool."
+Its slogan was "Taste the Cool."
 Apparently, it was designed to pair with menthol cigarettes.

+Another variety of Colt 45 introduced in the early 1990s was Colt 45 Silver.
+Like regular Colt 45, it was a malt based beer but had a lower alcohol concentration and was clear.
+The can was blue with silver horses running below the Colt 45 logo.
+The can also boasted it as a "Deluxe Malt Liquor".
+It was marketed as being a "sophisticated" brand of beer.

-A double malt version—titled Colt 45 Double Malt—is also produced; and in certain regions, such as Montana, has 8.5% abv.
-Sold in only certain regions, the label is distinguishable by two horseshoes rather than the standard single one.
+A double malt version—titled Colt 45 Double Malt—was also produced; and in certain regions such as Montana, had 8.5% abv.
+Sold in only certain regions, the label was distinguishable by two horseshoes rather than the standard one.
+It was discontinued in the early 2000s.

 In 2011, Pabst Brewing introduced Blast by Colt 45.
 Snoop Dogg signed on to promote the beverage as Blast's "brand ambassador".
 The 12% ABV fruit-flavored malt beverage has been criticized for targeting underage drinkers.
 In order to comply with FDA regulations, Blast by Colt does not contain caffeine, taurine, or guarana.
+Some flavors of the drink included Fruit Punch, Strawberry-Lemonade, Raspberry-Watermelon, Grape, and Blueberry-Pomegranate.